 A PTG Inflation System is as Simple to Use as a Toy

 You turn it on and it just works.
 Control your system from an ISO monitor or PTG’s digital control box from the driver’s seat.
 No valves to turn and no time-consuming maintenance to perform.

 Push a button when you want to change pressure.
 The target inflation time is usually between 3 and 5 minutes.
 Leaving the field to run down the road?
 Hit the inflate button.
 By the time you’re down the road one mile, your tires are at their pre-set ideal road pressure.
 Deflating to your pre-set field pressure takes only 90 seconds.
 Hit the deflate button as you’re turning into the field.

 You get a custom system delivered, not a box of random parts.
 You receive a custom kit that includes all the system components you need.

 Wondering what a PTG inflation system looks like installed on a planter?

 Here is a YouTube video that shows a PTG installation on a John Deere DB66:

 PTG systems fit most popular planter models.
-Whether you’re running with Deere, Case, Kinzie, or another brand, chances are we can outfit your planter with a PTG system.
-And if you want to add one to your planter tractor as well, we can help with that too.
+Whether you’re running with Deere, Case, Kinzie, or another brand, chances are you can outfit your planter with a PTG system.
+And you may want to add one to your planter tractor as well.

 How Much Does a PTG Inflation System Cost?